mathewzilla/hclearn/README.md

 Unitary coherent hippocampus model code, created by Charles Fox and Alan Saul and edited by Mathew Evans

 Below are notes on how I (M.E.) understand what the code does.
+This document has now been superseeded by the notebook, but a detailed list of functions might stay here.

 rbm.py : Restricted Boltzmann Machine code, based on Hinton's TRBM work.
 Includes a number of functions for building the network, setting observed and hidden units, training weights and measuring the 'Energy'.